keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 The upper (*red*) and lower (*green*) bounds on the oxygen levels in Earth's atmosphere, on a billions of years timescale.
 [Heinrich D. Holland](https://commons.wikimedia.org/wiki/File:Oxygenation-atm-2.svg) [CC BY-SA 3.0]
 {:.figcaption}

 Many ancient microbes were [hydrogen sulfide metabolisers]({% post_url 2026-01-18-fire-and-brimstone %}).
 H<sub>2</sub>S was a more readily split chemical metabolite than water ---  primordial photosystems could generate a potential capable of powering the metabolic enzymes to process it.
-But oxygen was harder to crack: it was locked in a molecular safe, water's O--H bound 100 kJ/mol more strongly than S--H down a period.
+But oxygen was harder to liberate: it was locked in a molecular safe, water's O--H bound 100 kJ/mol more strongly than S--H down a period.
 H<sub>2</sub>O required photon-driven electrical impulses and quantum spin constraints to handle unpicking the bond.

 Enter the <span style="color:#BBDD66">cyanos</span>.